 Export Credit Norway CEO Otto Søberg is pleased to have a further tool in his toolbox:

 “We have extensive experience of assisting Norwegian shipyards and shipping companies.
-I am pleased that we can now provide additional financing and expertise through the new scheme, which will make a real difference to both shipping companies and, not least, Norwegian shipyards and their sub-contractors,” says Søberg.
+I am pleased that we can now provide additional financing and expertise through the new financing offer, which will make a real difference to both shipping companies and, not least, Norwegian shipyards and their sub-contractors,” says Søberg.

 Export Credit Norway makes loans guaranteed by GIEK and/or highly rated banks.
 The Storting (the Norwegian parliament) has approved an initial guarantee limit of NOK 10 billion for GIEK.
 Export Credit Norway has registered strong interest from Norwegian shipping companies since the launch of the scheme in the fiscal budget.

-“The application inflow shows that this scheme is highly welcome.
+“The application inflow shows that this financing offer is highly welcome.
 We have already received 19 applications with a gross value of more than NOK 6 billion.
 Although I obviously cannot pre-empt the assessment process, I can say that the applications include many interesting projects,” says Søberg.

 The maritime sector has successfully weathered some rough conditions, and although prospects are now positive the Government considers it important to introduce the new scheme to raise activity levels and ensure that Norwegian shipyards win more contracts.